Tooth Extractions in Dallas

 - Don’t rinse for the first 24 hours.

 Dr. Huckin will go over all aftercare best practices with you so that you are informed every step of the way.
 Patients should expect to feel slight discomfort, swelling, and minor bleeding following the procedure.
-However, if bleeding is persistent or if the pain does not go away for several days, contact our office immediately.
+However, if the bleeding persists or the pain does not go away for several days, contact our Dallas dentist office immediately.